-Taking such accusations seriously is likely to make an economist jump out of his seat, since there are too many factors driving asset prices for a single entity to control it.
+Now, taking such accusations seriously is likely to make economists jump out of their seats, since there are too many factors driving asset prices for a single entity to control it.
 But here, we rather take an algorithmic perspective on these theories.
 To take it to the extreme, suppose that brokers have total control over the prices.
-That is, armed with the knowledge of every trade that is currently active, their goal is to make people lose as much money as possible.
+Armed with the knowledge of every trade that is currently open, their goal is to make people lose as much money as possible.
 The question is: even with the ultimate power of price manipulation, \emph{can they}?
 Is this optimization problem easy?
 In this paper, we wear the hat of (would-be) mischievous brokers and devise price manipulation algorithms to do our evil bidding.
 Note that this question has another interpretation: as a trader, what is the worst that could happen with a set of opened trades\footnote{\ml{This suggests that traders could open trades in opposing directions.
 This appears to make little sense, but it has its advantages --- in fact, this is a well-known risk management technique called \emph{hedging}}.}?
 There seems to be no algorithmic answer in the literature for this simple question.
 Algorithms exist for the seemingly related notions of \emph{value at risk}~\cite{larsen2002algorithms} and \emph{maximum loss}~\cite{studer1997maximum}, but these measures are based on stochastic prices, operate on multiple assets and are subject to various market conditions, unlike here where we assume full control.